 First, economic agents always act rationally.
 Individuals or households will maximize utility when buying goods and services.
 Likewise, businesses will maximize profits when producing goods and services.
 Households and businesses behave alike, subject to the resource and technological limitations they face.

 Second, the new classical economists argue the economy is at full employment.
 Prices and wages are fully flexible and function in a competitive market.
 Economic fluctuations reflect the most efficient response to real shocks by economic agents.
+This assumption is crucial because it allows RBC theory to focus on changes in production capacity, without the added complication of unemployment affecting economic output.

-Causes of real business cycles
+Causes of business cycles in real business cycle theory

-Critiques of the real business cycle
+Criticisms of real business cycle theory

 The real business cycle model provides another perspective on the business cycle.
 However, some of the arguments are unrealistic, such as wages, labor market, and government intervention.